-Kira sighed, vexed.
+Kira sighed.
 He was glad to see Elia back to her sharp self but wished she had chosen another topic.
 “It’s not that easy.
 You know that.
-Besides, I don’t want to fall in love and then wind up accidentally killing them.
-I’m not very skilled at controlling this ability of mine.”
+Besides, I don’t want to fall in love and then wind up accidentally killing them.”

 “Nonsense!
 You’re here, after all.
 Assuming that touching problem of yours was passed down from your father—because your uncle surely doesn’t suffer from it—it didn’t stop him from seeking out and bedding your mother.”
 He winced, and she added, “Eutau wasn’t very pleased when I discovered what your touch could do.”

 “No, he wasn’t.
 I think it was one of the reasons we moved away from the Old Town.
 He was afraid that other people would become aware of it and that my life would be in danger.”